Design Brief & Problem Statement

 Starting with Visual Design

-Before moving forward I want to clarify one thing, about primary color used in this experience, within the first round of reviews stakeholders asked me to change Ultramarine Blue to Antique Ruby, because that's the color majorly resonated with colorbar cosmetic.
+Before moving forward I want to clarify one thing, about primary color used in this experience, within the first round of reviews stakeholders asked me to change Ultramarine Blue to Antique Ruby, because that's the color resonated with Colorbar Cosmetic.

 I picked blue because of it's Vibrance.